liefery-it-legacy/it-career-ladder/product-management-roles/Product_Manager_1.md

 **Knowledge sharing**
 * You are able to share information about how our system works with other team members and other departments
-* You give release demos to the rest of the company.
+* You can explain how features of our platform works to our users in a way that's tailored to the audience (e.g. by giving release demos to the rest of the company)

 **Mentor more junior colleagues**
 * You can help a more junior colleague resolve a particular problem or finish a given task.